cgrace0044/pp4_zaragoza_restaurants/testing.md

 **As a Site Admin I can create, read, update and delete reviews so that I can manage my content.**

 - Full CRUD functionality available through **Django admin**.
+- By clicking on the restaurant model and selecting any of the restaurant reviews the below panel is available at the bottom of the page.

 <details>
 <summary>📸 View Screenshot – Review Admin Panel</summary>